 The Odyssey (Mandelbaum

-epic, epithet, in medias res, laws of hospitality
+epic, epic hero, epic simile, epithet, genre, heroic age, homeric age, in medias res, laws of hospitality

 to tradition, who is the author of The Odyssey?